pallets/flask/docs/quickstart.rst

     returned from the view.
 2. If it's a string, a response object is created with that data and the default parameters.
-3. If a tuple is returned the response object is created by passing the tuple as arguments to the response object's constructor.
+3. If a tuple is returned the items in the tuple can provide extra information.
+Such tuples have to be in the form ``(response, status, headers)`` where at least one item has to be in the tuple.
+The `status` value will override the status code and `headers` can be a list or dictionary of additional header values.
 4. If none of that works, Flask will assume the return value is a valid WSGI application and convert that into a response object.